gnawex/gnawex/docs/Specs/Mapping.md

 Listing ID | Role | Type
 -- | -- | --
-Role listing ID | Any role under [[Mapping#Instance roles]] | `INVITE` or `JOIN`
+Role listing ID | Any supported role | `INVITE` or `JOIN`

 ### Roles, in-depth

 #### Maptain

 Giving away a maptain role means that you're going to give the entirety of an already-opened map.
-You cannot sell a maptain alongside other roles because there are no other slots/roles that can be added.
+A user must not be able to sell a maptain alongside other roles because there are no other slots/roles that can be added.
+A user also must not be able to pick the maptain role to both invite/join for scroll cases that can be traded.
+But their dusted counterparts are eligible.

 Listing ID | Instance ID | Role | Type | Cost
 -- | -- | -- | -- | --